project-sunbird/sunbird.org-docs/developer-docs/server-installation/understanding-jenkins-scripts-jobs-parameters-and-variables.md

 ### Artifact Pushes

 1.The default configuration uploads the artifacts (zip, jar, etc files) to Azure blob and the docker containers to the configured container registry.
-2.Docker container push mandatorily requires a hub account.
-But if you decide to not use Azure storage blob to store artifacts, then you can change the configuration in Jenkins jobs to disable to push to Azure blob.
+2.It is mandatory to have a hub account to push the docker container.
+But if you decide to not use the Azure storage blob to store artifacts, then you can change the configuration in Jenkins jobs to disable to push to Azure blob.
-3.Go to the Jenkins ArtifactUpload jobs and Deploy jobs and change the order from ArtifactRepo JenkinsJob to JenkinsJob ArtifactRepo.
+3.Go to the Jenkins ArtifactUpload jobs and Deploy jobs and change the order from ArtifactRepoJenkinsJob to JenkinsJob ArtifactRepo.

 ## Log Rotation